amtzespinosa/python-hacking-tools/README.md

 # Python Hacking Tools Showcase

-These are some of the python tools and scripts I have crafted.
+These are some of the python tools and scripts I have crafted so far.
 I will be updating the repo as I code more or if any update needs to be made.

 Some of them may have their own repo for further explanation/ease of installation (as in the case of the CLI tools).

-> **Note:** I know many of the scripts are not precisely clean neirher efficient.
+> **Note:** I know many of the scripts are not precisely clean neither efficient.
 This is because they were coded in a rush during some jobs and fastly and poorly cleaned afterwards.
 My apologies.

 ## Index
 Groups and categories might not be the most correct ones.
 Any correction/suggestion is welcome!